leaningtech/labs/sites/browserpod/src/content/docs/12-tutorials/00-expressjs.md

 ---
 title: Set up a basic NPM-based project
-description: In this tutorial you will set up a simple NPM projext that serves an HTTP server using Express.js
+description: In this tutorial you will set up a simple NPM project that serves an HTTP server using Express.js
 ---

 ## Prerequisites